-CVs are iterative documents which people rarely update routinely.
+A CV is an iterative document which people rarely update routinely.
 The time between updates and the awkwardness of self-promotion can also lead the content to be stilted and unhelpful; which is a shame.
-These are personal documents, explaining your distinctive skills and experience and they should be much more representative of your specific value.
-More importantly, they should also resonate strongly with the kind of person or company that you want to work for.
+It is a personal document, explaining your unique skills and experience, and it should be fully representative of your specific value.
+More importantly, it should also resonate strongly with the kind of person or company that you want to hire you.

-Here is a process I recommend to revitalise your CV and put your own voice into it.
+Here is a process I recommend to revitalise your CV and put your specific voice into it.

 Cut up your old CV